rstraub/rstraub.github.io/_posts/2022-12-11-how-to-name-abstract-types.md

 ---
-layout: post
-title: "How to Name Interfaces, Abstract Classes, and Their Implementations 🏷"
 author: Roy Straub
-categories: [Software Design]
+categories:
-tags: [OOP, Naming]
-image: assets/images/27-naming-abstract-types.jpg
+- Software Design
+comments: true
-description: "Naming abstract types and their implementations is challenging.
-Learn why you should avoid names like IRepository, RepositoryImpl, and AbstractRepository."
+description: Naming abstract types and their implementations is challenging.
+Learn why you should avoid names like IRepository, RepositoryImpl, and AbstractRepository.
 featured: true
 hidden: true
-comments: true
+image: assets/images/27-naming-abstract-types.jpg
+layout: post
+tags:
+- OOP
+- Naming
+title: "How to Name Interfaces, Abstract Classes, and Their Implementations \U0001F3F7"
 ---

 Naming abstract types and their implementations is challenging.
 Learn why you should avoid names like IRepository, RepositoryImpl, and AbstractRepository.